80s CARTOONS IN HELL

 That Rambo was a stone-cold killer in the movies only added to his cartoon caché.
 I kept expecting the animated Rambo to cut some cartoon neck wide open.
 “To survive a war, you must become war.”

-I watched First Blood long after my parents were asleep.
+I had to watch First Blood long after my parents were asleep.

 “It’s a cartoon.”